lukepuplett/notes/evm/mastering-ethereum.md

 #### Short Address/Parameter Attack

+- **Note** - according to ChatGPT, this attack is no longer possible due to changes made to the `solc` compiler and EVM, which is noted in https://github.com/ethereum/solidity/blob/v0.5.0/Changelog.md

 - Applications should **never** take user input as verbatim parameter values when submitting transactions.
 - **Always** validate parameters are of the expect type and/or length before accepting, storing or using them in transactions.
 - This is because the EVM encodes according to the ABI spec. and pads the parameters data with zeros if short.